 Differences Between Undefined vs Null

-In JavaScript, Variables are like a remote control that actually controls the object.
-If the remote control is not programmed to control any of the objects, it can be tagged as Undefined.
-On the other hand, if the remote control is programmed but not to do anything, it can be assigned to Null.
+In JavaScript, Variables are like a remote control that controls the object.
+If the remote control is not programmed to own anything, it can be tagged as Undefined.
+On the other hand, if the remote control is programmed not to do anything, it can be assigned to Null.
 Null is an assignment value; it can be assigned to a variable as a representation of no value.
-Undefined is a type itself, while null is an object.
-So Undefined is a special type, whereas Null is an object in JavaScript.
+Undefined is a type itself, while Null is an object.
+So Undefined is a particular style, whereas Null is an object in JavaScript.

 var x;